Concurrent Disorders - 252

 Overview

-Recently, there has been increasing recognition of the unique needs of people who live with concurrent disorders in the helping professions.
-Co-occurring substance use and mental health problems present challenges for people in accessing comprehensive support and services.
-Most promising practices in social and health service agencies include integrated treatment approaches that are based on processes of empowerment that complement a person-centred model of wellness and health.
-Similarly, stakeholders locally and provincially, have acknowledged the need for employees with an understanding of people who live with concurrent disorders as well as supports, resources, and evidence based approaches.
+Most promising practices in social and health service agencies include integrated treatment approaches based on a person-centred model of wellness and health.
+Stakeholders, locally and provincially acknowledge the need for employees with an understanding of people who live with concurrent disorders.

 Program Highlights